 Interior: Firm, creamy-white flesh that is fine-grained

-Experience: Fuji apples are crisp and very juicy with a sugary-sweet flavor that resembles that of freshly pressed apple juice
+Experience: Crisp and very juicy with a sugary-sweet flavor that resembles that of freshly pressed apple juice

 How To Use Fuji Apples